peterduronelly/Scientific-Python/README.md

 Notebooks from CEU

 # Class 2.
-cover logical statements and control flow do an example of simple web scraping learn an important feature of lists: comprehension do more exercises with lists and strings
+cover logical statements and control flow <br>
+do an example of simple web scraping learn an important feature of lists: comprehension do more exercises with lists and strings